JoshDoody/fsn/_posts/2017-08-08-resignation-letter.md

 As you can see, there's an optional paragraph you might add if you have long-running projects that may take more than two weeks to transition *and* you have flexibility in your schedule to work more than two weeks before your final day.

-## <a name="last-day-template" class="below-nav">Sample last day at work email to say goodbye to your colleagues
+## <a name="last-day-template">Sample last day at work email to say goodbye to your colleagues

 Once you've given your notice, you'll work hard to wrap things up before you go.
 But before your last day, you want to make sure to reach out to say goodbye to your teammates and colleagues and make sure they know how to get in touch.